StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 meaningfully increasing throughput or utilization.

-Empirically it was found that setting an unsent data low-water mark threshold of 16 kilobytes worked well for VNC RFB screen sharing.
+Empirically it was found that setting an unsent data low-water-mark threshold of 16 kilobytes worked well for VNC RFB screen sharing.
-When the amount of unsent data fell below this low-water mark threshold, kevent() would wake up the VNC RFB screen sharing application to begin work on preparing the next frame to send.
+When the amount of unsent data fell below this low-water-mark threshold, kevent() would wake up the VNC RFB screen sharing application to begin work on preparing the next frame to send.
 Once the VNC RFB screen sharing application